-The Board of Directors of the Company held eleven meetings in calendar year 1998 and one meetings to date in calendar year 1999.
-All directors participated in person or by telephone in these meetings.
+The Board of Directors of the Company held four meetings in fiscal year 1999 and two meetings to date in fiscal year 2000.
+All directors were present at these meetings.

-Each of the members of the Board of Directors of the Company serve for a one year term, or until their successors are elected.
+Each of the members of the Board of Directors of the Company serve for a one-year term, or until their successors are elected.
 Mr. Birkenruth and Mr. Turner have accepted appointments to serve as the only members of the audit and compensation committees of Titan's Board of Directors.
-The standing
+The standing audit and compensation committees were established in the latter half of the fiscal year 1998, and held no formal meetings in that year.
+These committees have met twice each in fiscal year 1999.
+The compensation committee has been charged with the responsibility of evaluating and establishing compensation for the management of the Company.
+The audit committee has been charged with the responsibility of communicating with the auditors of the Company, and evaluating the accounting controls, functions and systems of the Company.
+The audit committee also evaluated the corporate opportunities referred to below in the Related Transactions section of this Proxy Statement.